pepstock-org/Charba/readme.md

   * update internal plugin to apply patterns and gradients into datasets in order to apply patterns by `onBeforeUpdate` method (instead of `onBeforeDatasetsDraw`) to avoid that the legend will not be updated.
   * add `isConsistent` method into `ChartAreaNode` object in order to be aware if the object is already initialized.
   * update default values for font properties, retrieving those from `Default.get().getGlobal()` instance instead of the constant values.
+  * add an internal legend labels callback, wrapping if a user implementation has been set, in order to manage the legend when a dataset uses gradients.

 License
 -------